Password Management Best Practices

 What Password Strength Actually Means

-Password strength is typically described in terms of entropy—a measure of how many possible combinations an attacker would need to try before guessing a password.
+Length matters more than complexity, and research from NIST (SP 800-63B) confirms that long passphrases produce higher entropy than traditional complexity requirements while being easier for users to remember.—a measure of how many possible combinations an attacker would need to try before guessing a password.
 A six-character numeric PIN has very low entropy.
 A 128-bit truly random string has very high entropy.
 But humans can't remember or create truly random passwords, which creates a practical problem: what password characteristics actually reduce risk in real environments where humans are involved.

 Most organizations have traditionally mandated password complexity: uppercase and lowercase letters, numbers, symbols, minimum length, and regular changes.
 The assumption is that complex passwords are harder to guess.
 This makes intuitive sense and feels like security.
 But research has repeatedly shown that these requirements are not particularly effective at preventing compromise.
 Users respond to complexity requirements by choosing predictable passwords—adding a capital letter and a number to a dictionary word, followed by the current month.
 These passwords look complex but have much lower entropy than the requirements suggest.